AR-js-org/artoolkitplus-ts/README.md

 ## Build libs

-Emscripten libs are exported as ES6 modules, yopu can find two libs at the moment:
+Emscripten libs are exported as ES6 modules, you can find two libs at the moment:

 - `artoolkitplus_em_ES6.js` load the basic artoolkitplus enums and other functions.
 - `trackerSM_ES6.js` load the TrackerSingleMarker class

 For every libs there is the debug version, useful when you are developing.

-## Typescript feature
+## Typescript feature ❤️

-The project also support the Typescript language.
+The project also support the **Typescript** language.
 Typescript source code is in the `/src` folder, and is bundled in the dist lib thanks to webpack.
 You can find type definitions in the `/types` folder.

-## Future features
+## Future features 🚀️

 - npm package
 - Multi Marker support
 - more examples
+- documentation

-## Examples
+## Examples 🎉️

 You can find a simple Single Marker example in the example folder.
 It load a static image and it detect the marker in it.
 Check in the browser console for the messages.
 If you want you can also test the video example ( stream from webcam ), check the output in the console, and a threejs example.